danrot/master-thesis/00_title.md

-% Implementing versioning for the open source content repository Jackalope Doctrine DBAL
+% Versioning for content management systems using the example of Jackalope Doctrine DBAL
 %
 % Daniel Rotter